 Where no other alternative exists, the unit prepares cases for criminal prosecution, executes abatement search and seizure warrants issued by the Municipal Court and takes appropriate action to remove nuisance, abandoned or derelict vehicles.
-Property owners who refuse to maintain their property to City Code; and, locates out of town property owners whose local rental properties create a nuisance or fail to meet code.
+Property owners who refuse to maintain their property to City Code; and out of town property owners whose local rental properties create a nuisance or fail to meet code are also investigated.

-In 2017, Officers Perry and Stringer became the Florissant Crime Free Residential Housing Program Administrators.
+In 2021, Officers Perry, Stringer and Cameron are the Florissant Crime Free Residential Housing Program Administrators.
 The Crime Free Program was designed to assist tenants, owners, and managers of rental properties in keeping drugs and other illegal activities off of their property.
 An eight-hour seminar is Phase One of the three phases Crime Free Program.
 The seminars include topics such as screening applicants, leases, evictions, drug identification, meth labs, crime prevention, and the role of the police on your property.

-New classes were not conducted in 2020, but smaller classes are already being planned for summer 2021 when COVID-19 regulations open up.
-Officers Perry, Officer Stringer and Officer Cameron will continue to offer the initial Crime Free class to new property owners within Florissant.
+New classes were not conducted in 2020, smaller classes in summer 2021, and regular classes will resume in 2022.
 In 2021, Officer Perry will also train other agencies since obtaining his certification to educate and certify other departments in the Crime Free Program.